Visitor Guidelines

 Miles of trails are open to the public from sunrise to sunset.
 There is no charge to explore the prairies, woodlands, and wetlands at the Main Property, Marie Property, Lilly Property and Shepard Farm.
 Trail maps are available on each of their webpages.

-Please view our Field Trips page if you would like to schedule your own naturalist-led group program.
+View our Field Trips page if you would like to schedule your own naturalist-led group program.
 See our ‘Bringing Your Group to Dodge’ policy below if you would like to bring a group for a self-guided visit.

 Bringing Your Group to Dodge

-Groups of 9 or fewer people are welcome to explore the grounds at any time during open trail hours.
-For the safety and consideration of Dodge staff and students, all groups of 10 or more people (including adults and children) must email or call in advance to request permission for use of outdoor facilities, spaces, and trails.
+For the safety and consideration of Dodge staff and students, groups of 10 or more (adults and children) must email or call in advance to request use of outdoor facilities, spaces, and trails.

-– Do not leave personal items unattended.
-Take your belongings with you as you explore the grounds.
+- Do not leave personal items unattended.

-Please email info@dodgenaturecenter.org or call 651-455-4531 to schedule your self-guided group visit.
+Email [email protected] or call 651-455-4531 to schedule your self-guided group visit.

 If you are interested in a naturalist-guided program, join a public program or schedule your own group program.